javascript-tutorial/en.javascript.info/9-regular-expressions/02-regexp-methods/article.md

 **To split the string by a separator:**
 - `str.split(str|reg)`

-Now you get the details about every method in this chapter...
-But if you're reading for the first time, and want to know more about regexps - go ahead!

-You may want to skip methods for now, move on to the next chapter, and then return here if something about a method is unclear.
+Now you can continue reading this chapter to get the details about every method...
+But if you're reading for the first time, then you probably want to know more about regexps.
+So you can move to the next chapter, and then return here if something about a method is unclear.

 ## str.search(reg)